wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-observable-trigger.md

 - `LastValue` and `LastError` styled properties.
 - Executes actions on `OnNext` (value passed as parameter), `OnError` (exception), and `OnCompleted` (null).

 `UseDispatcher` defaults to `true`; `FireOnAttach` subscribes immediately when the trigger attaches (set it to `false` to wait for a property change after attach). `Name` can override the generated class name.
-Assembly-level attributes use the same defaults and emit prefixed types in `Xaml.Behaviors.Generated`.
+Assembly-level attributes use the same defaults, emit in the target type’s namespace, and prefix the type name to avoid collisions.

 ### XAML Example